arangodb/docs/3.8/graphs-custom-pregel.md

 initProgram: [
   "seq",

-  ["accum-set!", "outDegree", ["this-outbound-edges-count"]], // Sets our outDegree accumulator with ["this-outbound-edges-count"]
+  // Set our outDegree accumulator to ["this-outbound-edges-count"] ["accum-set!", "outDegree", ["this-outbound-edges-count"]],

-  // Init in degree to 0
+  // Initializes our inDegree (sum) accumulator to 0 ["accum-set!", "inDegree", 0],

-  ["accum-set!", "inDegree", 0],             // Initializes our inDegree (sum) accumulator to 0 ["send-to-all-neighbours", "inDegree", 1]  // Sends value: "1" to all neighbors, so their inDegree can be raised next round!
+  // Send value: "1" to all neighbors, so their inDegree can be raised next round!
+  ["send-to-all-neighbours", "inDegree", 1]
 ]
 ```